 The CBAR requires banks to maintain certain prudential ratios computed based on statutory financial statements.
-As of 31 December 2014, the Bank was in compliance with these ratios except for ratios of a) maximum credit exposure of a bank per a single borrower or a group of connected borrowers that should not exceed 7 percent of the bank's tier 1 capital when the market value of the security of credit exposures is less than 100 percent of such credit exposures, or the market value of real estate collateral of loans is below 150% of the loan value and b) loans issued to related party entities and entities acting on behalf of the latter that should not exceed 20 percent of the bank's total capital.
-As of 31 December 2014, the Bank's ratios were 140,74% (2013 - 118.18%) and 111,29% (2013 - 124.73%), respectively.
+As of 31 December 2015, the Bank was in compliance with these ratios except for ratios of

+- a) Maximum credit exposure of a bank per a single borrower or a group of connected borrowers that should not exceed 7 percent of the bank's tier 1 capital when the market value of the security of credit exposures is less than 100 percent of such credit exposures, or the market value of real estate collateral of loans is below 150% of the loan value; and - b) Loans issued to related party entities and entities acting on behalf of the latter that should not exceed 20 percent of the bank's total capital.
+As of 31 December 2015, the Bank's ratios were 131.7% (2014 140.74%) and 130.98% (2014 111.29%), respectively.

-As a result of this non-compliance the Bank provided to CBAR an action plan on how these breaches are going to be rectified.
-The plan contains a complete list of measures that would rectify current breach and will bring the Bank into compliance with the CBAR statutory requirement.
+As a result of this non-compliance the Bank discussed with CBAR an action plan on how these breaches are going to be rectified.
+Management believes that the Bank will not face any sanctions in the future.